open-component-model/ocm/docs/ocm/operations.md

-  Store a byte stream or blob under a namespace given by the component version identity and return a local blob identity (as string) that can be used to retrieve the blob, again (together with the component version identity)
+  Store a byte stream or blob under a namespace given by the component version identity and return a local blob identity (as string) that can be used to retrieve the blob, again (together with the component version identity).

   Additionally, a dedicated media type can be used to decide how to internally represent the artefact content.

-  Optionally the operation may decide to store the blob in dedicated ways according to its media type.
+  Optionally, the operation may decide to store the blob in dedicated ways according to its media type.
 For example, an OCI based implementation can represent blobs containing an OCI artefact as regular, globally addressable object.